gramener/gramex/gramex/apps/guide/datahandler/README.md

             ...
             default: {format: html}     # Change default to HTML

 In this example, the format is always CSV.
-The file will be downloaded as `test.csv`.
+The file will be downloaded as `test.csv` by default, but can be overridden using the `?filename=` query.

     :::yaml
         kwargs:                         # Add this entry under the handler kwargs:
             ...
             query: {format: csv}            # Freeze CSV as the format
-            headers:
-                Content-Disposition: "attachment;filename=test.csv"
+            default: {filename: test.csv}   # Set the default filename

 <script src="show-output.js"></script>